 Studies in Vienna, Austria

-As a BCA Marburg student, you will spend the first eight to twelve weeks of the program in Vienna, Austria, focusing on German language and culture at the prestigious Internationales Kulturinstitut Wien language school.
+As a BCA Marburg student, you will spend the first eight weeks of the program in Vienna, Austria, focusing on German language and culture at the prestigious Internationales Kulturinstitut Wien language school.
 There you will study alongside students from around the world who are also learning German.
 During your time in Vienna, you will have ample opportunities to explore your host city and improve your language proficiency through daily practice.

 Required Courses in Vienna

 - HIS 205 Vienna: Crossroads of Europe (History and Culture)